fido9dido/MyProject/README.md

 -----------------------------------------------------------------------------------------------

-You need to add these functions to the engine
+You need to add this function to the engine

 USmartObjectSubsystem.cpp